tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 	- E.g. Synergy, Australia Post
 - Oligopoly
 	- Is a market with a few large dominant firms
-	- E.g. Coles and Woolworths dominate the
+	- E.g. Coles and Woolworths dominate the grocery market in Australia

+In an imperfect market, firms are said to have market or 'monopoly' power which means that they can set the price.

+Higher prices in